epinio/docs/docs/troubleshooting/minio.md

 :::caution

-For security reasons, make sure that you've deleted the exposed services immediately at the end of your debugging session.
+For security reasons, make sure that you deleted the exposed services immediately at the end of your debugging session.

 :::